Model-Based Reinforcement Learning under Random Observation Delays: Introduction

 Despite the remarkable success of reinforcement learning (RL) across a wide range of domains, standard RL algorithms rely on the assumption of delay-free interaction with the environment.
 In practice, however, delays are pervasive and often unavoidable, particularly in real-world systems such as robotics, autonomous driving, and distributed control~\citep{abadia2021cerebellar, mahmood2018setting, fagundes2023communication}.
 These delays can occur at different stages of the pipeline, such as sensing, processing, and communication.
 They are generally divided into two types: (i) \textit{feedback delays}, the time lag in receiving observations, and (ii) \textit{execution delays}, describing the delay between selecting an action and its execution in the environment.
 While these are highly common in practical applications, they are typically ignored or oversimplified in the RL literature.

 When delays are present, a common workaround in robotics is to issue “no-op” actions, effectively instructing the agent to wait until the delayed observation arrives~\citep{walsh2007planning}.
 However, this approach is often impractical or even unsafe.
-For example, an autonomous vehicle detecting an unexpected approaching obstacle in a low-latency sensor cannot afford to wait for its other sensors before acting, as doing so may result in a collision.
-Even defaulting to braking may not be viable if the obstacle is too close, and the vehicle may need to infer the safest swerving motion under the uncertainty caused by delayed perception.
+For instance, an autonomous vehicle detecting a sudden obstacle via a low-latency sensor cannot wait for other sensors, as delay may cause a collision.
+Even defaulting to braking may not be viable, and the vehicle must infer the safest evasive motion under the uncertainty caused by delayed perception.

 Even when delays are explicitly considered, they are often addressed with simplifying assumptions that fail to capture their full complexity in real-world tasks.
 Existing approaches assume either a fully observable environment, as in Markov Decision Processes (MDPs)~\citep{katsikopoulos2003markov, liotet2021learning, derman2021acting, liotet2022delayed, wu2024variational}, or fixed delays in Partially Observable MDPs (POMDPs)~\citep{kim1987partially, karamzade2024reinforcement}.
 However, real-world systems often involve partial observability and random delays.
-Unlike MDPs, where a single observation fully represents the environment’s state, POMDPs require the agent to integrate past observations to maintain a belief over the state.
-With random observation delays, observations may arrive out-of-sequence (OOS), a phenomenon that does not arise in fixed-delay settings and is innocuous in MDPs, where the most recent observation suffices for decision-making.
-In contrast, POMDPs require reasoning over past observations, and under random delays, relying solely on the most recent observation is insufficient for optimal control.
+Unlike MDPs, where each observation fully represents the state, POMDPs require integrating past observations to maintain, perhaps implicitly, a belief over it.
+With random delays, observations may arrive out-of-sequence (OOS), a phenomenon that does not arise in fixed-delay settings and is innocuous in MDPs, but critical in POMDPs, where relying only on the latest observation is insufficient for optimal control.